xebia/VisualReview/README.md

 VisualReview is currently in heavy development and is not yet ready for production use.
 Here's a (not finalized) list of features we'd like to get finished before moving towards a stable 1.0.0 release.

-* Move from environment-variable configuration to using configuration files
-* Support for multiple browsers, platforms and resolutions inside one suite
-* Support multiple baselines per suite.
-Provide baseline management GUI
+* Baseline management GUI
-* Add GUI for deleting projects, suites, runs
+* Add GUI for deleting suites and runs
 * Provide screenshot cleanup functionality to save disk space.
-* Refine the GUI.
-Including better dropdown menu, image zoom tools and others
+* Add image zoom tools in GUI
-* Better error handling in GUI
-* Support for other databases (Postgres, cassandra..?)
+* Add options for adding VisualReview as part of a pull-request workflow (slated for v0.2)

 ## VisualReview Enterprise